chithub22/KeyLogger-WebService/README.md

 <br>
 edit Clientlogger.py and enter Your IP,Username And Password to connect the script to FTP Server.
 <br>
 Inject ClientLogger.py in another Computer.
-And Go to "Spy active".
+And Go to the web-site and select "Spy active".
 <br>
 All the log will be printend in the Box you Seeing.
 <br>